 Please share with others, and not with me: - short pieces of washi tape or ribbon.
 I have so much! - Odd Envelopes, unless handmade - ephemera - again, overloaded -scraps of paper or fabric

 I love chocolate but remember it’s hot in Florida!
 Don’t send it between May and October (hot cocoa is always welcome)

 And now about the current situation...

-Like most of you, my family is sheltering at home at the moment.
-Schools are closed until further notice - at least a month.
-No one we know is ill, but we all know people who have been exposed.
-Every day we adapt and triumph by keeping fear at bay.
+Like most of you, my family is still limiting social contact to minimize risk.
+Schools are part in person, part at home learning.
+Family members have contracted Covid, and survived, but damage has been done.
+Some friends are gone.
+Every day we adapt and triumph by keeping fear at bay and waiting for our entire family’s turn at vaccines.
+The chaotic transition in DC has added to the tension.
+Family members have ceased contact over differing opinions.
 Therefore, I would love to hear how you are managing and what keeps you upbeat - count your blessings and tell me how you are finding the light in the every day.
 My gift is more time with my family and the chance to share the things I love with the people I love.
 May the same be true of you.